isomerpages/nparks-biodiversity/_obsolete-pages/Community Programmes and Activities.md

 in animals and animal parts threatens animals such as pangolins, songbirds, slow lorises, monitor lizards, pythons, turtles and other animals.</p>
 <p></p>
-<p>Come and learn more about these issues at <strong>Toa Payoh Library (2pm-3pm)</strong>,
+<p>Come and learn more about these issues, what we can do to help animal
-what we can do to help animal protection, and how our choices can either fuel the problem or be part of the solution.</p>
+protection, and how our choices can either fuel the problem or be part of the solution.</p>
 <p></p>
 <p>Speaker:</p>
 <p>Beng Yong Tang, Humane Education Executive at ACRES</p>